What is bipolar disorder?

-If your child or teenager is exhibiting signs of bipolar disorder, seek a professional opinion from their doctor and/or a therapist.
+If your child or teenager is showing signs of bipolar disorder, seek a professional opinion from their doctor and/or a licensed therapist.

-Bipolar I is characterized by manic and depressive episodes.
+Bipolar I: Bipolar I is characterized by manic and depressive episodes.
 Manic episodes last at least a week or result in hospitalization, while depressive episodes last at least two weeks.
+This form of bipolar disorder typically has the most extreme symptoms.
 People with bipolar I may also experience depression with mixed features.
-This form of bipolar disorder typically has the most extreme symptoms.

-People with bipolar II experience hypomanic and depressive episodes.
-However, they don’t experience full-on mania.
+Bipolar II: People with bipolar II experience hypomanic and depressive episodes, but they don’t experience full-on mania.

-People with cyclothymic disorder have experienced hypomanic and depressive symptoms for at least two years (or one year for children and teens).
+Cyclothymic disorder: People with cyclothymic disorder have had hypomanic and depressive symptoms for at least two years (or one year for children and teens).
 These symptoms may not be severe enough to match the specific definitions of hypomania or major depression.

-Just like with depression or other forms of mental illness, there is no single, exact cause of bipolar disorder.
-However, there are certain risk factors that can increase your likelihood for developing bipolar disorder.
+Just like with depression or other mental health conditions, there’s no one exact cause of bipolar disorder.
+But certain risk factors may increase your likelihood of developing it, including:

-- Genetics: You may be at an increased risk for bipolar disorder if someone in your biological family has been diagnosed with it.
+- Genetics: You may be at increased risk of bipolar disorder if a relative has been diagnosed with it.2

-In addition, certain factors can trigger bipolar symptoms in people who exhibit a genetic or biological susceptibility for the disorder.
+Certain additional factors can trigger bipolar symptoms in people with a genetic or biological susceptibility for the disorder.
 These triggers include substance use, physical illness, trauma, and sleep disturbances.

-When treating bipolar disorder, therapists will typically rely on medication, psychotherapy, or some combination of treatments.
+When treating bipolar disorder, therapists typically rely on medication, psychotherapy, or a combination of approaches.

-Mood stabilizers, antidepressants, antipsychotic drugs, and other medications for bipolar disorder can be effective on their own or alongside other psychotherapies.
-Your psychiatrist may prescribe you anti-anxiety pills or sleep medication to help with some of your symptoms.
+Medical therapy: Mood stabilizers, antidepressants, antipsychotic drugs, and other medications can be effective on their own or in combination with talk therapy.
+Your psychiatrist may prescribe anti-anxiety pills or sleep medication to help with some symptoms.

-There are also other forms of medical therapy outside of medications that may be helpful for bipolar disorder.
-For individuals with more severe symptoms (e.g., severe mania, depression, psychosis, or suicidality), electroconvulsive therapy (ECT) and transcranial magnetic stimulation (TMS) may prove effective.
-These forms of treatment directly stimulate the brain via electric or magnetic waves, respectively, to help treat the disorder.
+Other forms of medical therapy may also help.
+If you have more serious symptoms, such as severe mania, depression, psychosis, or suicidality, electroconvulsive therapy (ECT) and transcranial magnetic stimulation (TMS) may prove effective.
+These techniques stimulate the brain using electric or magnetic waves, respectively, to help treat the disorder.

 Common lifestyle changes for bipolar disorder include: